folutade/KnowThatYouAnointed/content/posts/the-party.md

   And pray to God that you make it** or live your life in The Matrix
   'Cause falling off is a sickness—I heard that it's quite contagious*

-* Given that Kendrick knows the story of King David wicked behavior and subsequent aplology, it is ironic that Kendrick seems to be denying the possibility that people like Drake, Diddy or or any of the men who have participated in "the party" can ever truly apology or be forgiven by God or by society.
-From a Christian perspective, Kendrick seems to be selectively reading the Bible in a way that justifies his hatred against others who he himself judges to be beyond the possibility of redemption and forgiveness.
+* Given that Kendrick knows the story of King David's wicked behavior and subsequent apology, it is ironic that Kendrick seems to be denying the possibility that people like Drake, Diddy, or any of the men who have participated in "the party" can ever truly apologize or be forgiven by God or by society.
+From a Christian perspective, Kendrick seems to be selectively reading the Bible in a way that justifies his hatred against others whom he himself judges to be beyond the possibility of redemption and forgiveness.

-* From a Christian perspective, Kendrick seems to be selectively reading the Bible in a way that would him to justify the use of violence eliminate his enemies or those whom he considers to be an enemy of society, which is exactly what he does throughout the rest of "Watch the Party Die".
+* From a Christian perspective, Kendrick seems to be selectively reading the Bible in a way that would allow him to justify the use of violence to eliminate his enemies or those whom he considers to be an enemy of society, which is exactly what he does throughout the rest of "Watch the Party Die."

 {{< / details >}}